4 Logging and Monitoring

 Beyond getting a good night’s sleep, making your work more observable can also help demonstrate its value.
 Showing who is using your work and how they are using it can help decision makers understand that your team matters.

 There are two halves to observability – emitting the logs and metrics that reveal what’s happening inside your project and aggregating and consuming them.
 As a data scientist, you need to take on the task of emitting helpful logs and metrics for your code.
-In most cases, you’ll integrate with tooling that your organization already has for log aggregation.
+In most cases, you’ll integrate with tooling that your organization already has for log aggregation and monitoring.

 In this chapter we’ll get into how to make your code observable.
 You’ll learn how to use tooling in R and Python to see what’s happening inside your data science project.
 I’ll also give you some specific tips about what I always monitor or log and how to consume and use the metrics and logs your project is now emitting.